Anything (Culture Beat song): Chart performance

 "Anything" was a chart success in many countries, particularly in Austria, Denmark, France and Spain where it reached the top five, and in the UK, where the song peaked at number five during its first week on the UK Singles Chart, on 9 January 1994; It spent two weeks at that position and reached number two on the Music Week Dance Singles chart in the same period.
 "Anything" also entered the top 20 in Finland, Italy, the Netherlands, Sweden and Switzerland.
 On the Eurochart Hot 100, it peaked at number four during its fourth week on the chart, on 5 February.
-Outside Europe, the single charted at number six on Canada's RPM Dance chart, number seven on the US Billboard Dance Club Play chart and number 12 in Australia.
+Outside Europe, the single became a top-3 hit in Israel, where it debuted and peaked as number three and stayed for four weeks at that position from 21 December 1993.
+In North America, it reached number six on Canada's RPM Dance chart and number seven on the US Billboard Dance Club Play chart.
+In Australia, it peaked at number 12 on the ARIA singles chart.
 "Anything" was awarded with a gold record in Australia and Germany, after 35,000 and 250,000 units were shipped, respectively.